De3vil/SteaLinG/README.md

 ```

-Once you have moved this folder with all its contents on your device in the same path, then you do what will happen for it is that simple
-The tool does all this, all you have to do is give it your token on the site `https://anonfiles.com/`
-The first step is to go to the path where the tdata file is located, and then convert it to a zip file.
-Of course, if the Telegram was working, this would not happen.
-If there was any error, it means that the Telegram is open, so I would do the kill processes. antivirus You will see that this is malicious behavior, so I avoided this part at all by the try and except in the code
-The name of the archive file is used in the name of the device of your victim, because if you have more than one, I mean, after that, you will post request for the zipfile on the anonfiles website using the API key or the token of your account on the site.
-On it, you will find your token
-Just that, teacher, and it is not exposed from any AV
+Once you have moved this folder, along with all its contents, to your device in the same path, you will simply need to perform the required action.
+The tool will take care of everything, and all you need to do is provide your token on the ~https://anonfiles.com/ ~ website.
+The first step is to navigate to the location of the tdata file, and then convert it to a zip file.
+If Telegram is functioning correctly, then this error will not occur.
+If an error does occur, it means that Telegram is open, and you should terminate its processes.
+You will notice that this behavior is malicious, so I have completely avoided it by using try and except in the code.
+The name of the archive file is used in the name of the victim's device, because if you have multiple devices, it is possible to differentiate between them.
+After that, you will submit a request for the zipfile on the anonfiles website using the API key or the token of your account on the site.
+Your token can be found there.
+That's all, teacher, and it is not detected by any antivirus software.

 | module         |
 | :------------- |